 Soak in a solution

-For most dentures, they need to be kept moist in order to maintain their shape and comfortably fit inside your mouth.
-Soaking them in a mild denture solution when they are not in use especially overnight is the best way to protect them from damage.
+Most dentures need to be kept moist to maintain their shape and comfortably fit inside your mouth.
+Soaking them in a mild denture solution when they are not used, especially overnight, is the best way to protect them from damage.

 Check the fitting

-Finally, if you feel that your dentures are a lot looser than usual and just don’t seem to fit right, this is could be a result of your gums and jaw bone shrinking over time.
-Unfortunately, this can lead to denture sores and inflammation of the mouth and lips called stomatitis.
+Finally, if you feel that your full or partial dentures are a lot looser than usual and just don’t seem to fit right, this could be a result of your gums and jaw bone shrinking over time.